-Hit and Run Accident Attorney in Dallas-Fort Worth
+Texas Hit and Run Accident Attorney

 If you are involved in an automobile accident in the state of Texas, there are a few things you should do immediately.
 If people are hurt, tend to them immediately and call for help when necessary.
 Move your vehicle off the road if possible, so it will not be in the way of other drivers and possibly even cause another crash.